• Europe

 €5.9 billion

-in investments
+in additional private investments

 Source: European Commission